7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. Pull down the _Face Selector_ drop down that shows _None_ by default and set it to `Maximum`.
 2. A new drop down will appear to set the axis.
 Set this to `Z`.
 This, combined with the _Maximum_ setting above, will select the face that is furthest along the Z axis away from the origin.
+3. The selector index allows the selection to be changed to the selections before or after the primary selection.
+This is useful for selecting things like a step 2 faces below the face that you are selecting.
+This can be left at 0 for our uses, which ignores the index.
-3. Click the _Create Workplane_ toggle to set it to _ON_.
+4. Click the _Create Workplane_ toggle to set it to _ON_.
 This will display extra options for adding a workplane to the selected face so that the circle can be added to that.
+5. All other controls can be left at their default.

 Your _Operations_ dialog should now look like this.

 ![Face Selector Values Set](_static/Bearing_Block_Operations_Dialog_Selector_Values_Set.png)

-Hit _OK_ to add this selector to the main _History_ list.
+Click _OK_ to add this selector to the main _History_ list.
 Again, since Semblage is in alpha there are visualizations missing, including selector and face workplane visualizations.
 There will be nothing shown in the 3D view for edges and vertices at this time, but a thin slice representing the selected face selector may be shown.
 However, even if nothing shows in the 3D view, the face selector will still show up in the _History_ list.

 ![Face Selector in History List](_static/Bearing_Block_Face_Selector_in_History.png)